Non-asymptotic convergence rates for the plug-in estimation of risk measures: Supplementary results

-In this last section we provide an additional result pertaining to the boundedness assumption on $\mathcal{G}$, and the remaining proofs, notably of the estimation of shortfall risk measure and of utility maximization.
+In this appendix we provide an additional result pertaining to the boundedness assumption on $\mathcal{G}$.
+Recall that $\mathcal{G}$ is said to be bounded as a subset of $\mathbb{R}^e$ equipped with the Euclidean norm.
+Further, we state two results from empirical process theory that we used in this article, and comment on the measurability of the plug-in estimator.